radius-project/design-notes/architecture/2023-06-arch-vnext.md

 ## Open issues

 1. Network Latency on Localhost
-   A: The network latency for localhost is significantly low.
+   * A: The network latency for localhost is significantly low.
 However, to further minimize the impact, we could utilize domain sockets, which offer a more robust security model and even lower latency.
 1. Maintenance of API Version for Radius Core Sidecar
-   A: For maintaining the API version of the Radius core sidecar, we plan to use gRPC for the communication between the Sidecar and User RP.
+   * A: For maintaining the API version of the Radius core sidecar, we plan to use gRPC for the communication between the Sidecar and Resource Controller.
 With gRPC protobuf idl, we can maintain API version efficiently.
 1. Addressing Scalability Concerns for the Sidecar
-   A: Our current design is monolithic, containing both the frontend and backend servers into a single binary.
+   * A: Our current design is monolithic, containing both the frontend and backend servers into a single binary.
 Given that common components of this design don't demand extensive computing or memory resources, we do not anticipate scalability issues exclusively for the sidecar container.
 If we